No new coronavirus cases in Hywel Dda

-NO new cases of coronavirus have been recorded in Pembrokeshire, Ceredigion or Carmarthenshire, according to figures released by Public Health Wales today (Friday, July 17).
+No new cases of the coronavirus have been reported in the Hywel Dda area again today, the latest figures from Public Health Wales (PHW) show.

-16 new cases have been found across Wales, while one more person has died having tested positive for the virus.
+In total Pembrokeshire has had 294 confirmed cases, Ceredigion 65 and Carmarthenshire 805.

+Across Wales, 22 new cases of the coronavirus were confirmed by PHW, from 2,444 tests.
+The total number of confirmed cases across the country now stands at 16m987.

 Updates on current incidents